If you’re looking for a shorter guide about working in Canada (this is an unashamedly long one!), have a look here

 Ski resorts start advertising for staff anytime from August onwards, depending on the size and expected opening date of the resort.
 As well as online advertising (check each resort’s individual website) there will be Job Fairs in September and October, where you can potentially get hired on the day.
 Only problem is, often the season doesn’t start until mid-December, so you have to be willing to hang around for a while.

-Being hired from the UK can happen, as ski resorts are way more open to hiring international workers than…basically any other industry!
-If you have professional qualifications (instructor!) or experience (well travelled ski bum) then you’re more likely to be in.
+Being hired from the UK can happen, as ski resorts are way more open to hiring international workers than…basically any other industry in Canada!

 As a Brit, you may be surprised to find that in Canada you will have to file your own taxes.
 The government does not do this automatically for you.
 Don’t know where to start?
 Head on over to my ‘how to file taxes during or after your working holiday in Canada’ page.